FoamScience/configs.nvim/README.md

 - [guess-indent.lua](lua/user/guess-indent.lua) to guess indentation style (tabs/spaces)
   for current file and setting global options accordingly.
   - Should be automatic, but `:GuessIndent` helps
+- [image.lua:](lua/user/optional/image.lua) optionally render Markdown images and Latex equations in the terminal
+  - Enabled only if running on `kitty` terminal and using `imagemagick` backend.

 ### Productivity